MichelaPozzi/2025-topic-03-group-04/README.md

     The prefix of Delta-COM (and the by the logistic model later on defined threshold) defines the shift direction (positive Delta_COM -\> right shift).

 -   **Wilcoxon Statistic:** The Wilcoxon signed-rank test (specifically the paired version) is a non-parametric statistical method used to compare two related samples.
-In this context, it is used to assess whether the global maximum of the same protein differs between two treatments (Control an RNase), using matched replicates.
+In this context, it is used to assess whether the global maximum of the same protein differs between two treatments (Control and RNase), using matched replicates.
 The test evaluates whether the distribution of paired differences is symmetric around zero, indicating whether one treatment tends to produce consistently higher or lower values than the other — without assuming a normal distribution.

     **Output:**\
     **The p-value indicates how likely the observed shift of the global maxima occurred by chance.**
     A small p-value (e.g., \< 0.05) suggests that the shift is statistically significant.\
     The test statistic W measures how consistently one condition tends to produce higher or lower values than the other.

     -   A small W value suggests that most differences go in the same direction (e.g., treatment Control is almost always higher than RNase), which indicates a significant difference

 ### **🤖Logistic Model**

 ### Objective